creuserr/creart/README.md

 # CreArt
-Lightweight and working API for fetching artists' image artwork, powered by Spotify.
+Lightweight and working API for fetching artists' image artwork and other information, powered by Spotify.